Step-by-Step Guide to Medical Records Management

 The job of medical laboratory technician is on our list of the best entry-level medical jobs in healthcare.

 What Training is Required to Become a Medical Laboratory Technician?

 Protecting patient medical records is essential to a medical laboratory technician’s job.
 Understanding the proper HIPAA protocols is part of the education involved when learning to become a medical laboratory technician.

 To become a medical laboratory technician, a person needs to earn a Medical Laboratory Technician associate degree from an accredited institution.
 Brookline College offers an excellent program enabling students to earn their Medical Laboratory Technician degree in as few as 64 weeks.

 Once you have your degree, you are qualified to become certified by one of two major credentialing organizations, ASCP Board of Certification or American Medical Technologists.

 The final step is to acquire a license in the state where you want to work, although not all states require this.

 The testing performed by medical laboratory technicians makes up a large part of a patient’s medical record, particularly when dealing with an acute illness or condition.
 Managing those records as required by HIPAA is an important secondary aspect of a medical laboratory technician’s job.

-Of course, the main role of a medical laboratory technician is to test blood, urine, and other body fluid samples and to enter the patients’ test results into the laboratory information system (LIS).
+Of course, the main role of a medical laboratory technician is to test blood, urine, and other body fluid samples and to enter the patient’s test results into the laboratory information system (LIS).
 This is an important part of the diagnostic process and makes for a rewarding career.
-At Brookline College, we offer an accelerated medical lab technician program where you can earn the necessary Associate of Applied Science degree in as little at 64 weeks.
+At Brookline College, we offer an accelerated medical lab technician program where you can earn the necessary Associate of Applied Science degree in as little as 64 weeks.